prathamesh-sonpatki/golang-challenge/_posts/2015-04-18-go-challenge3.md

 ##### Requirements of the challenge

 * Use the latest version of Go i.e. version 1.4.2
-* Individual tile pictures must be clearly visible when magnified, though it is expected to be smaller
+* Individual tile pictures must be clearly visible when magnified, though it is expected to be smaller.
-* Use only the standard library, except for database drivers (if used).
-Do not use any web frameworks such as Beego or the Gorilla Toolkit.
-Also, Google App Engine's own libraries would be considered external.
 * You need to write test cases for the main flow.
 Do submit your test cases.
 * Do [organize your code](https://youtu.be/XCsL89YtqCs).
+* Submit a photo-mosaic generated with your program, along with instructions to run the program as part of the submission.

 ##### Hints